epccs/RPUno/Solenoid/README.md

 Save the solenoid k (1|2|3) with cycles (1..255) to EEPROM, it can then autostart.

-Saved settings are loaded after the solenoids have initialized.
+Saved settings are loaded and operated at the start of each day.

 ```
 /1/save 1,10